dackerman/assistant/docs/architecture.md

 ## Overview

-This application is a real-time conversation streaming web interface for OpenCode, designed to visualize Claude's conversational interactions and debug technical events.
+This application is a real-time conversation streaming web interface for OpenCode, designed to visualize AI agent conversational interactions and debug technical events.
 It consists of a React frontend and Express backend that communicate via Server-Sent Events (SSE) for real-time data streaming.

 ## System Architecture